Marine Corps Recruit Depot Parris Island: Initial settlements

 A French Huguenot expedition, led by Jean Ribault in 1562, was the first European group to attempt to colonize Parris Island.
 Earlier Spanish expeditions had sighted the area and named it "Punta de Santa Elena", which now remains one of the oldest continuously used European place names in the United States.
 The French expedition built an outpost named Charlesfort, and Ribault left a small garrison as he returned to France for colonists and supplies.

 After a long absence because of Ribault's delay from wars in Europe, Charlesfort was abandoned after the garrison mutinied, built a ship on the island and sailed back to France in April 1563.
 In 1566, the Spanish, led by Pedro Menéndez de Avilés, founded a settlement named Santa Elena which became the capital of La Florida for the next decade.

+Around seven distinct documented tribes already inhabited the area at the time of the French and Spanish arrival, however.
+The largest, the Escamacu, retaliated against the Spanish colonization of Parris Island in 1576, leading to a several year period referred to as the Escamacu War.
+Spanish forces retaliated and enslaved many members of the Escamacu tribe, and eventually due to continued aggressions many tribe members moved north and west.

 In May 1586, English forces under Francis Drake carried out a raid on St. Augustine further south.
 Fearing another raid, both Santa Elena and Parris Island were abandoned by the Spanish the following year.

 After coming under English control, the island was granted to Robert Daniell in 1706 and became known as Port Royal Island.
 It later came into the hands of Colonel Alexander Parris, the Public Treasurer of South Carolina.
 After his death 1736, it gradually became known as Parris Island (and the name Port Royal Island was applied to a different island to the north).

 From the 1720s to the Civil War, the island was divided into several plantations, initially growing indigo then later cotton.
 During and after the Civil War, the island became home to freed slaves and was a site of freedmen schools taught by abolitionists such as Frances Gage and Clara Barton.
 Union forces captured Port Royal Sound in 1861, and Parris Island became a coaling station for the Navy.
 This function was taken up again after the war in large part because of the freedman-turned-Representative Robert Smalls, who fought for the creation of a federal military installation on the island.